sammosummo/sammosummo.github.io/_posts/2018-02-10-heritability.md

 \sigma^2_\textrm{G} = \sigma^2_\textrm{A} + \sigma^2_\textrm{D} + \sigma^2_\textrm{I}
 $$

 An *additive* genetic effect is when an allele at a given locus contributes to the trait.
-For example, suppose a specific locus influences human height.
-A person with a copy of the minor allele at this locus (Aa) will be taller, all other things being equal, than a person without a copy of the minor allele (AA).
+For example, suppose a specific locus influences human height, such that a person with a copy of the minor allele at this locus (Aa) will be taller, all other things being equal, than a person without a copy of the minor allele (AA).
 A person with two copies of the minor allele (aa) will be even taller, on average.

 *Dominance* refers to the effects of interactions between alleles at the same locus.
 For example, suppose a locus influences height, but that the major allele is dominant over the minor allele.
 In this case, a single copy of the minor allele would make no difference to a person’s height.
 However, two copies of the minor allele (aa) would cause them to be taller, all other things being equal.